 Do you know why professional video artists appear to be cool and relaxed while on live stream?
 Partly because they don’t have the fear that they will not trip over cables that will bring the whole equipment down.

 Use a cable organized to keep the cables from getting tangled up causing a confusion when you are supposed to be focussing on doing the live streaming.
 Use color coded tags to separate various cables like for camera, encoders, Internet, microphones and so on.
-This will help the unpacking before the live stream begins as well final wrap up when the stream is over.
+This will help the unpacking before the live streaming vs video on demand begins as well final wrap up when the stream is over.

 Noise Cancellation Microphones